wangzy22/SemAffiNet/README.md

             |-- SemAffiNet_5cm/
                 |-- model/
                     |-- model_best.pth.tar
-        |-- nyuv2/
-            |-- SemAffiNet/
-                |-- model/
-                    |-- model_best.pth.tar
 ```

 ## Acknowledgements

 Our code is inspired by [BPNet](https://github.com/wbhu/BPNet).
-Some of the data preprocessing codes for ScanNetV2 and NYUv2 datasets are inspired by [3DMV](https://github.com/angeladai/3DMV/tree/master/prepare_data) and []() respectively.
+Some of the data preprocessing codes for ScanNetV2 are inspired by [3DMV](https://github.com/angeladai/3DMV/tree/master/prepare_data).